The School of Athens by Raphael

 Many of Raphael’s works are in the Vatican Palace, where the frescoed Raphael Rooms were central, and the largest, work of his career.
 The best-known work is The School of Athens in the Vatican.

 After his death, the influence of his rival Michelangelo was more widespread.
-Then in the 19th centuries, Raphael’s harmonious works were reevaluated, and he regained his popularity for his many masterpieces.
+Then in the 19th century, Raphael’s harmonious works were reevaluated, and he regained his popularity for his many masterpieces.

 The School of Athens